EOC-dev/EOC-dev.github.io/_posts/2024-01-21-fuzzyspeed.md

 ## Hardware Setup ##

-The hardware for this project was based on [this](https://osoyoo.com/2020/03/01/use-raspberry-pi-to-control-mecanum-omni-wheel-robot-car/) osoyoo kit, but fundementally to do this project one would need:
+The hardware for this project was based on [this](https://osoyoo.com/2020/03/01/use-raspberry-pi-to-control-mecanum-omni-wheel-robot-car/) osoyoo kit, but generally to do this project one would need:

 | Needed        |      We Used      |  Cool |
 | ------------- | :-----------: | ----: |